FinOps Center

 Add Scope

-Dedicated role exists with spend — no PO claim
+Dedicated role or workspace exists with spend, no PO claim

-A finops-ai-* IAM role was created through the CE task workflow and has spend in CUR, but no Product Owner has claimed it in Spaces.
+A finops-ai-* IAM role or Claude Platform workspace was created through the CE task workflow and has spend in CUR, but no Product Owner has claimed it in Spaces.
+Attribution is halfway there; accountability is not.

 FinOps Lead inline action